 Several couples are attending our monthly Relationships Enrichment sessions for engaged and recently married couples.
-Others connect online for individual discussions with Fr James.
+Details of more in-depth Marriage Preparation Sessions with Fr James here.

 The content of the evening’s session (reflecting on Marriage and Scripture) is applicable to couples discerning Marriage, preparing for Marriage or simply Married.

 If you’d like to receive a link, email Fr James at [email protected] or phone at 086-107 2930.

 - The complexity of today’s society and the challenges faced by the family require a greater effort on the part of the whole Christian community in preparing those who are about to be married (AL 206).